Emerging Extrinsic Dexterity in Cluttered Scenes via Dynamics-aware Policy Learning: Related Work

 \subsection{Extrinsic Dexterity}

 Extrinsic dexterity\cite{dafle2014extrinsic} refers to manipulation skills that augment a robot’s intrinsic hand capabilities by exploiting external resources such as environmental contacts, gravity, and dynamic arm motions.\cite{dafle2017sampling, hou2020manipulation, hou2018fast} Prior work\cite{chavan2018hand, cheng2021contact, cheng2022contact, yuan2019end, kim2023pre} has demonstrated that complex manipulation behaviors can be achieved with simple grippers, including in-hand reorientation, prehensile pushing, and shared grasping.
 However, these successes largely rely on hand-crafted trajectories, task-specific motion primitives, or explicit planning over contact modes, which require precise object pose estimation and extensive manual design.
 As a result, such methods do not scale well beyond narrowly defined tasks or object sets.
-Learning-based methods \cite{wu2024one,kobashi2025leveraging,yang2024learning} increase the generalization but still constrained to simplified scenes and brittle in cluttered, contact-rich environments.
-Dengler et al.~\cite{dengler2024learning} studies learning-based pushing in clutter; however, it focuses on 2D collision avoidance and does not address the challenges of full 6D object rearrangement with complex, contact-rich dynamics.
+Learning-based methods~\cite{wu2024one,kobashi2025leveraging,yang2024learning} improve generalization, but they remain constrained to simplified scenes and are still brittle in cluttered, contact-rich environments.
+Dengler et al.~\cite{dengler2024learning} study learning-based pushing in clutter; however, their method focuses on 2D collision avoidance and does not address the challenges of full 6D object rearrangement with complex, contact-rich dynamics.